CSCfi/csc-user-guide/docs/computing/webinterface/apps.md

 ## Launching an interactive app

-The apps are launched on the compute nodes and accessed through the web interface.
+1. The interactive apps can be found in the navigation bar under _Apps_, or on _My Interactive Sessions_ page.
-To launch an application select an app from the Apps menu.
+2. To launch an app on a compute node, select it from the menu.
+3. After selecting an interactive app from the list you will be presented with a form to configure the session.
-In the app form you will be able to select billing project, partition, resources and app specific settings.
+    1. Fill in appropriate billing project, partition, resources and app-specific settings.
-After launching the application you will see the My Interactive Sessions page shown in the screenshot below.
+4. After submitting the app form, and the Slurm job for the app has finished queuing, the app will be started and you will be able to connect to the application on the _My Interactive Sessions_ page (see below).

 ![Interactive sessions](../../img/ood-interactive-sessions.png)

-On that page you will be able to connect to the app.
+!!! warning "Avoid idle interactive sessions"
     Note that apps keep running and consuming resources even if you close the browser tab for the app session.
-To stop the app you can delete the session in the interactive sessions page.
+To stop the app, you can cancel the session from the _My Interactive Sessions_ page.